 Using one of our specialist solicitors ensures that you have a better chance of winning your claim and receiving all the compensation and help that you are entitled to all on a No Win No Fee basis.
 This means that you won't have any legal costs to pay if your claim is unsuccessful so No Win No Fee = No Risk to You.

 Some legal firms don’t use qualified solicitors to deal with head injury accident claims anymore, at PSR Solicitors however we believe that your case deserves special attention from a dedicated solicitor.

-As the Premier Serious Injury Solicitors in Wales and Cheshire, we have offices in Wrexham, Shotton, Rhyl, Colwyn Bay and Ellesmere Port.
+As a leading law firm in Wales and Cheshire, we have offices in Wrexham, Shotton, Rhyl, Colwyn Bay and Ellesmere Port.
 You can contact us safe in the knowledge that one of our expert solicitors will take care of everything for you on a No Win No Fee basis, allowing you to carry on with your life whilst we proceed with your legal case.